MultiPhishGuard: An Explainable and Adaptive Multi-Agent LLM System for Phishing Email Detection: MultiPhishGuard

 \subsection{Dynamic Weight Adjustment}

-Our framework employs an RL-based mechanism to dynamically adjust the weights of outputs from various specialized agents, ensuring that each email is evaluated according to its unique characteristics.
-Instead of relying on fixed weights, our system continuously learns to assign optimal importance to the analyses provided by the text, URL, and metadata agents.
-For each email, these agents generate independent predictions along with confidence scores.
-In addition, the RL module receives a vector of email-specific features that are extracted during preprocessing, including the number of URLs present, key phishing keywords in the text, sender domain reputation scores, authentication results (SPF/DKIM/DMARC), and the individual confidence scores provided by each agent.
+Our framework employs a reinforcement learning (RL)-based mechanism to adaptively weight the outputs of specialized agents based on the characteristics of each email.
+Instead of relying on fixed weights, the system learns a weighting policy that assigns agent contributions on a per-email basis.
+For each email, the text, URL, and metadata agents generate independent predictions along with confidence scores.
+The RL module additionally receives a vector of email-specific features extracted during preprocessing, including the number of URLs present, key phishing keywords in the text, sender domain reputation scores, authentication results (SPF/DKIM/DMARC), and the individual confidence scores provided by each agent.

 Concretely, let each agent \( i \) produce a prediction probability \( p_i \) along with a confidence score, and let the weight assigned to that agent be \( w_i \) (with \( \sum_i w_i = 1 \)).
 The final phishing score \( y \) is computed as a weighted sum of the agents' predictions: